perfah/RSR/README.md

-# SSR
+# RSR
-A testing environment for Scalable Semantic Relatedness (SSR), a distributional semantics model aiming to quantify how close two texts are conceptually.
-SSR uses an incrementally improvable index as a basis for assessing semantic relatedness.
+A testing environment for "Refined Semantic Relatedness" (RSR), a distributional semantics model aiming to quantify how close two texts are conceptually.
+RSR uses an incrementally improvable index as a basis for assessing semantic relatedness.
 This work is a part of our Bachelor's degree project.

 By [Per Fahlander](https://www.github.com/perfah) and [Mattias Bergsström](https://www.github.com/devmattb).